You never forget how to ride a bike.

 that captures the impression that the building has now or had before its renovation.

 Raleigh bicycle maker of Britain was once the biggest manufacturer of bicycles in the world, representing the best in engineering.
 British engineering, textiles and the film industry were for a long time second to none.
 Statutes to war leaders and heroes, slave traders, bankers and the city of London are good representations of the country.
-Perhaps the most prominently placed statue should be a heron to mark 125 years (1887-2012) that Raleigh existed in Britain and looking forward to cycling, walking, cleaner air, better health and kindness towards each other and harmony with nature.
+Perhaps the most prominently placed statue should be a heron to mark 125 years (1887-2012) that Raleigh manufactured in Britain and looking forward to cycling, walking, cleaner air, better health and kindness towards each other and harmony with nature.

 Like so many things The Mallard, Pacific A4 class locomotive is distinctively beautiful because of its typically British understated design style by the British engineer Sir Nigel Gresley.
 Along with the Flying Scotsman, the A3 class were the fastest surface public transport in the world.
-Although by the 1920s and '30s trains could now be made to be very reliable, but they were not efficient or clean.
+Although by the 1920s and '30s trains could now be made to be very reliable, they were not efficient or clean.
 At this time bicycles were nearly as good as they were ever going to get.

 Newer hub gear designs;

 Very typically German engineering design.
-The design is an assembly of simpler functions blocks built up.
-The first part of the video shows a Sturmey-Archer hub its design is much more like a complex single function block where parts slide and move changing many things as they move.
+The design is an assembly of simpler function blocks built up.
+The first part of the video shows a Sturmey-Archer hub its design is much more like a complex single-function block where parts slide and move changing many things as they move.
 The Sturmey-Archer design is typical of British design being elegant robust and cost-effective.
 The design is simpler also because of the limitations of the time 1902 but in 1973 the s7, 7-speed hub used a rotating operating rod in which cams operate a different section of the hub was introduced.

-The Wilson gearbox is very heavy to operate due to the effort operating the clutches but more modern power-assisted preselector gearboxes are lighter to operate.
+The Wilson gearbox is very heavy to operate due to the effort of operating the clutches but more modern power-assisted preselector gearboxes are lighter to operate.